cct-datascience/group-procedures/.github/ISSUE_TEMPLATE/onboarding-checklist.md

 #### Internet

-You should be on the university's VPN any time you connect to internet outside the UA.
+You should be on the university's VPN any time you connect to internet outside the UA, or are working from home.

 -   [ ] Install Cisco Secure Client; instructions under [Virtual Private Network (VPN)](https://it.arizona.edu/remote-work).
     -   When asked for a third password/NetID+ method, input "push" or "sms" or "passcode" to autheticate via 2FA.